PhilippTrashman/S-Mate-Drone/README.md

 To start the script first install the requirements and run GUI.py

+You first need to connect the Drone by checking if you're connected to its WiFi connection and clicking the "On" button in the Upper left corner
 ## Controll Methods include:
  - an Xbox Controller (GTA inspired controll and more Classic Drone controll methods)
  - 3D Spacemouse